Wayward (miniseries)

 Wayward is a Canadian mystery thriller limited series created by Mae Martin for Netflix.
-The series stars Martin, Alyvia Alyn Lind, Sydney Topliffe, Toni Collette, Sarah Gadon, and John Daniel.
+The series stars Mae Martin, Alyvia Alyn Lind, Sydney Topliffe, Toni Collette, Sarah Gadon, and John Daniel.
 The story is set in 2003 in the fictional town of Tall Pines, Vermont, and follows a pair of teenagers and a local police officer uncovering the town's dark secrets.
 It was released on Netflix on 25 September 2025.

 Premise

-Nothing is what it seems in Tall Pines.
-After an escape attempt from an academy for troubled teens, two students, Leila and Abbie, join forces with a newly local police officer, Alex, in unearthing the town's dark and deeply rooted secrets.
+After attempting to escape from an academy for troubled teens, two students, Leila and Abbie, join forces with a newly appointed local police officer named Alex.
+They work to unearth the town's dark and deeply rooted secrets.